Protean-Labs/graphgen/README.md

 **IMPORTANT**: GraphGen does not include any functionality from the `graph-cli`.
 One must therefore run `npm run codegen` and `npm run build` after generating the source files with GraphGen.

 # Annotations
-GraphGen supports three kings of annotations, each with their specific parameters:
+GraphGen supports three kinds of annotations, each with their specific parameters:
 - `@gg:source`: Defines a `dataSource` or `template` (depending on parameters).
 Must precede an interface definition.
 - `@gg:field`: Defines an entity field with an optional default value.
 Must precede a `view` or `pure` function definition.
 - `@gg:handler`: Defines an event (or call) handler, as well as the logic to be executed when the handler is triggered.
 Must precede an event (or call) definition.